StrongMind/culture/tech_sessions/cohorts/topics/strengths-and-weaknesses.md

+**What are Strengths
+* Things I'm good at
+* Things I'm interested/passionate about
+* Things do instinctively
+* Others ask me for help with

+**What are weaknesses
+* Things I struggle with
+* Require a lot of effort to do
+* Make mistakes doing
+* Areas where I lack experience

-Why do we care about strenghts and weaknesses?
+**Why do we care about strenghts and weaknesses?
 * super charge your team
-* awareness of blind spots
+* awareness of blind spots or gaps that are holding you back
 * may inform how we approach a problem to solve
+* areas I can help others grow

-Assessing your strengths and weaknesses
+**Assessing your strengths and weaknesses
+* Self reflection
+* Ask others for feedback
 * https://www.gravyforthebrain.com/wp-content/uploads/2016/11/Identifying-Your-Strengths-Weaknesses-1.pdf
 * Additional online tools:
   https://www.viacharacter.org/character-strengths
   https://richardstep.com/richardstep-strengths-weaknesses-aptitude-test/free-aptitude-test-find-your-strengths-weaknesses-online-version/
   https://high5test.com/
   https://www.gallup.com/cliftonstrengths/en/home.aspx (paid)
+* Strongminder's Journey

-Playing to your strengths
+**Playing to your strengths
 * Should I work on my weaknesses?
 *   yes (cover the major gaps)
 *   and no (think about the ROI of where you spend your time and energy)